 The Wiki4MediaFreedom event aims at fostering new alliances between media freedom activists, journalists and the Wikipedia and open knowledge communities to boost the availability of accurate knowledge on media freedom and pluralism-related issues in the largest open enciclopedia worldwide.

 The Wiki4MediaFreedom edit-a-thon will take place at the WikiBär in Berlin-Mitte on Saturday 26th January 2019, from from 10.00 AM to 6.00 PM.
 After a short introduction and a tutorial on Wikipedia editing processes, 4-5 hours of collaborative editing will follow, with experienced Wikipedia editors working side by side with participants to edit entries, verify sources and references, and fill missing information.
+A light lunch will be offered to the participants.
+Furthermore, for those who wish to stay after the event, a dinner will be offered by Wikimedia Germany

 The edit-a-thon is a follow up to a GLAM project (“Galleries, Libraries, Archives and Museums”), a global Wikipedia initiative which helps cultural institutions to share their contents with Wikipedia and its many collaborative projects, implemented in 2015 by OBC Transeuropa in cooperation with Wikimedia Italia.
 Ultimately, it will contribute to the Wiki4MediaFreedom component of the Resource Centre on Media Freedom in Europe, adding to the work of the Resource Centre curators that regularly engage in Wikipedia to further disseminate its contents.